leangjia/blender_docs/manual/editors/text_editor.rst

    The standard editor selection button.
 Menus
    Editor's menus.

+.. _bpy.ops.text.resolve_conflict:

+Resolve Conflict
+   Resolves modified file conflicts when an external text file is updated from another program.

+   Reload from disk
+      Opens the file from disk again, overriding any local changes.
+   Make text internal
+      Converts the external text data-block into an internal one.
+   Ignore
+      Hides the warning message until the external text file is modified externally again.

 Text
    A :ref:`data-block menu <ui-data-block>` to select a text or to create a new one.
    After that the header will change.